UPenn-CIT599/final-project-bookexplorer/README.md

 * Limitations:
     * Due to time constraint, this app has several limitations and potential opportunities for improvement:
-        * The weight of each similarity evaluation is arbitrary, and machine learning (establishing a user profile, adjusting recommendations and weights based on recommendation feedback) was planned but not able to be implemented
+        * The weight of each similarity evaluation is arbitrary, and machine learning (establishing a user profile, adjusting recommendations and weights based on recommendation feedback) was planned but not implemented
         * The app is designed to call on several external APIs.
-A database should be subsequently configured to save books and authors and their information.
+A database should be subsequently configured to save books and authors and their details.
 Because this was not implemented, the recommendation process is currently very slow.

 1. **Architecture Components**:
     1. Classes that represent objects: